 It is important to choose the right ground cover to fit your needs and the site requirements.
 Our groundcover sections are organized according to requirements such as evergreen, paths and drought tolerant to make your selection process easier.

 The only maintenance required is to snip off the runners or simply walk on the plants.
 Many gardeners have relied on ground covers to serve some of the same functions as mulch

 We have put together a number of lists to help you in your selection of groundcovers.
 This first section includes groundcovers that thrive in sun.

-You will find lists for groundcovers that can be used to create paths or become a lawn substitute.
-Also, you can find fast growing, evergreen, and drought tolerant groundcovers listed.
+You will find lists for groundcovers that can be used to create paths or become a lawn substitute, in addition to fast growing, evergreen, and drought tolerant groundcovers for sun.

 See our feature on Vinca Major & Vinca Minor